Benlagra/GeClDa/PeerAss/Code_book.md

 #### Doing some maths

-+ There are 2947 rows in the data files of the test group and 7352 rows the training group.
-Given that we have only 30 subjects and 6 different activities, this means that the same activity has been measured for the same person multiple times.
++ There are 2947 rows in the data files of the test group and 7352 rows the training group, summing up to 10299 total observations.
+Given that we have only 30 subjects and 6 different activities, this means that the same activity has been investigated for the same person multiple times.
 E.g.: subject nº 01 did activity nº01 (walking) 95 times.

 + There are 33 different signals and 17 different transformations on them.
 This gives indeed 561 features, which is the number of columns in the files of features X_'name of group'.txt